 Thoracic lavage should be reserved only for pulseless patients.
 A few variations of the procedure are possible including single and dual tube methods.
 A good review can be found here THORACIC LAVAGE

 Thank you to Neil Dubey and Mark Andreae for their help with this post.

-Steps to follow in the event of a needle stick, splash or any accidental exposure in the ED
+Steps to follow in the event of a needle stick or body fluid exposure (updated 4/13/21)

-- If you don’t complete an incident report you are going to receive a bill from the city and it can’t be voided.
+- Give the incident report to Fabio Martich (B1-27) to be sent to OHS.
+Note: If you don’t complete an incident report you are going to receive a bill from the city that cannot be voided without the report.

 For quick, concise clinical info at the bedside on palliative care (want to manage dyspnea in a dying patient, have a conversation about code status, prognosticate in a patient with advanced cancer…)